The Shires (duo): 2018–2020: Accidentally on Purpose

 On 26 January 2018, The Shires announced their third studio album Accidentally on Purpose would be released on 20 April 2018 alongside a UK tour.
 On 8 March 2018, the first single from the album "Guilty" premiered on BBC Radio 2 before being released that day.

 The second single "Accidentally on Purpose" was released on 9 June 2018.

 The third single "Echo" was released on 13 July 2018.

 In 2019, Earle and Rhodes were awarded Honorary Doctorates of the Arts by the University of Bedfordshire for their services to the Arts.

-In March 2020, The Shires were announced to be playing the main stage at the C2C: Country to Country festival, replacing Old Dominion who withdrew due to concerns over the COVID-19 pandemic, making The Shires the first UK country act to perform a set on the main stage.
+In March 2020, The Shires were announced to be playing the main stage at the C2C: Country to Country festival, replacing Old Dominion who withdrew due to concerns over the COVID-19 pandemic, making The Shires the first British country act to perform a set on the main stage.

-March 2020 saw the release of a compilation album called Greatest Hits which saw the end of their record deal with their record label Decca.
-The album featured highlights from all three studio albums to that point as well as many of the bands singles.
-However, chart wise it failed to equal the success of their other albums only reaching NO52.
+March 2020 saw the release of a compilation album called Greatest Hits, which saw the end of their record deal with Decca.
+The album featured highlights from all three studio albums to that point, as well as many of the band's singles.
+However, chart wise it failed to equal the success of their other albums only reaching number 52.

 The duo also released in March 2020 a new album for their new label BMG entitled Good Years.
 A single "This Independence Day" was included.
 This album also saw the group return to the top five of both the Country and National charts which they had also achieved with their previous two studio albums.

-2021–present: 10 Year Plan
+2021–present: 10 Year Plan and Bonfire

-In January 2022, The Shires announced their lead single from their upcoming fifth album, '10 Year Plan' would be titled 'I See Stars'.
-The band appeared on the Radio 2 breakfast show with Zoe Ball for the single's debut on 26 January, and followed it with the release date for their new album on 11 March 2022.
-'I See Stars' was BBC Radio 2's record of the week in February 2022.
+In January 2022, The Shires announced their lead single from their upcoming fifth album, 10 Year Plan would be titled "I See Stars".
+The band appeared on the BBC Radio 2 breakfast show with Zoe Ball for the single's debut on 26 January, and followed it with the release date for their new album on 11 March 2022.
+"I See Stars" was BBC Radio 2's record of the week in February 2022.

+Following the release of 10 Year Plan, the duo took time off from recording while Rhodes and Earle started families, though they continued to tour.
+On 13 March 2026, they announced their first new album in four years, Bonfire, which is set for release on 3 July.
+It was accompanied by the release of lead single "Getaway Car".